jebinjosek/assignment/reference_android/README.md

 Solution :

-Written 3 test cases
+Written 2 test classes for potrait and landscape mode contains 4 test cases each
 	1.verifyAllElementsInMainPage()
 	2.verifyMessageIconFunctionality()
-	3.verifyOverFlowMenuButton()
+	3.verifyOverFlowMenuButtonFunctionality()
+	4.verifySnackbarTextAndSettingsLinkHidden()

 Implemented page object model for better maintenance Added helper class with user defined generic functions Included id for elements without accesibility id
-Added comments for all functions
+Added comments or description for all functions
 Tried to implement BDD - Cucumber , but it was not completed